Importing TXF files into TurboTax Desktop (Mac or Windows)

 • Donation description: Enter a brief description like "Household items/clothing"

-• Valuation method: If you used Charity Record's FMV Guide, select Comparative sales or Thrift shop value.
+• Valuation method: If you used Charity Record's FMV Guide, you can select Comparative sales or Thrift shop value.
 Otherwise, select the method which matches how you valued the items.

 Step 5: Answer questions for donations over $500